 It will be a much more unique experience, which is worth taking into account since a chopstick-making experience is probably something you’ll do only once in your life.

 If you’re on a budget and are not worried about going through a Japanese website for the booking process (or just walk-in the store and book your 30-minute session), then go for Karaki Mokko in Kawagoe.
-It will be less memorable – you will be in a crowded shop and a staff person will give you basic instructions – but you’ll still have a good time making your own handmade personalized chopsticks.
+It won’t be as memorable – you will be in a crowded shop and a staff person will give you basic instructions – but you’ll still have a good time making your own handmade personalized chopsticks.
 Be aware that English may be limited.

 Where Can You Make Your Own Chopsticks in Kyoto?